jmix-framework/jmix-bookstore-2/README.md

 * Notifications (commercial)
 * Maps (commercial)

-### Running with Trial Subscription
+### Building with Trial Subscription

-The application uses commercial add-ons, so you need an active subscription to run the app.
-If you have a trial subscription and want to run the Bookstore application locally, you may achieve this by a few simple steps.
+The application uses several commercial add-ons, so you need an active Jmix Enterprise subscription to build and run the app locally.
+You can also do it with the [trial subscription](https://docs.jmix.io/jmix/account-management.html#enterprise-trial) by following the steps below.

 First, get the `jmix-commercial-addons-demo` sample application.
 You may download it from your account page at https://store.jmix.io/.

 Next, copy the `trial-repository` directory from the `jmix-commercial-addons-demo` sample project to the root of the `jmix-bookstore` project.

-After that modify the `build.gradle` file of the `jmix-bookstore` project: add the repository with the `trial-repository` directory.
+After that, modify the `build.gradle` file of the `jmix-bookstore` project: add the repository with the `trial-repository` directory.

 ```
 repositories {